marianaborgal/P001_RealEstate_Insights/README.md

 ## 1. Business Problem
 House Rocket business model consists of purchasing and reselling properties through a digital platform.
 The data scientist is in charge to develop a online dashboard that can be acessed by the CEO from a mobile or computer with informations of properties available in King County (USA).<br>
 The dashboard must contain:
+* Report with suggested properties to purchase with recommended value
+* Report with suggested properties to sale with recommended value
+* Other insights for the company
     * xxxx _on going_
     * Data overview - general iformations about the database
     * Prorpeties by zipcode - informations about the properties grouped by zipcode
     * Portfolio density map - a map view with the database distribution
     * Properties price by timeline - properties price by year built or by date sold, and properties price distribution
     * Properties distribution by main attributes - properties distribution by number of bedrooms, bathrooms, floors, and by wether the property has or not a water view.
     * Personalized data and map view - a section to choose attributes and see both dataframe and map distribution of these properties.
     * xxxx _on going_

+## 2. Business Results
+_on going_

-## 2. Business Assumptions
+## 3. Business Assumptions
 * The data available is only from May 2014 to May 2015.
 * The variables goes as follows:<br>